wp-plugins/sf-move-login/readme.txt

 = Multisite =

 Yep!
-Note: not tested on subdomain installations.

 = Requirements =

-See some important informations in the "Installation" tab.
+* See some important informations in the "Installation" tab.
-Should work on IIS servers but not tested.
+* Should work on IIS servers but not tested.

 == Installation ==